ebioman/scripts/README.md

  - copies these pictures into new folder and renames them with random names
  - keeps track of these changes in the translation table

+ # CZI randomizer MD5

+## goal: randomize filenames to avoid researcher's bias

+## language: windows script

+## steps

+ - generates new folder with current date
+ - within that folder a translation table
+ - searches recursively for files with CZI extension
+ - copies these pictures into new folder and renames them with md5-based names
+ - keeps track of these changes in the translation table

  # CIZ ReOrganizer

 ## goal: restructure the files and contain in filename the folder structure